 The output from the 4.7 k resistor is connected to the diode which rectifies the step-down AC voltage and gives it to the 1UF capacitor which further removes any ripples present.
 This capacitor charges and provides an input voltage to the A0 pin of Arduino.

-Note: As we know Arduino cannot take negative voltage value as input, since the negative voltage can damage Arduino; input AC voltage must be rectified first.
-Hence, a diode is used to remove the negative rail of voltage.
-After that 1 u farad capacitor removes the ripples present and thus provides the smooth voltage value to Arduino.
+Note: Arduino cannot take negative voltage value as input since the negative voltage can damage Arduino.
+Hence, the input AC voltage must be rectified first.
+Thus, a diode is used to remove the negative voltage rail.
+After that, one uF capacitor removes the ripples present and thus provides the smooth voltage value to Arduino.

 int x;